radinformatics/singularity-environments/README.md

 You can then move right into building one or more containers, or optionally [customize environments first](CUSTOM.md).

-## 1. Build the Contained Environment
+## Step 1.
+Build the Contained Environment

 First, you should use the provided build script to generate an executable for your environment: